spardoel/Sign-language-recognition/Posts/2022-10-11_Sign_language_interpreter_blog_15.md

 In this video I signed, 'Man meet son give jacket before school'.
 As you can see, the interval between classifications is much shorter.
 I think this looks much more natural.
 The excessively long pauses between classifications was awkward.

-To do this I simply neded to record the desired number of video frames, then pad the feature vector with zeros and set the masks variable to match the number of actual video frames.
+To do this, I simply neded to record the desired number of video frames, then pad the feature vector with zeros and set the masks variable to match the number of actual video frames.

+### What the computer sees

 For demonstration purposes, here is a test video with the cropping frame and points of interest visible.

 https://user-images.githubusercontent.com/102377660/195195275-11f29131-4709-484d-a0e5-f2cc1243aaed.mov

+In this video I signed 'Secretary enjoy eat corn'.
+Not a great sentence, I know.
+But the point of this clip was to show the landmarks and the bounding box on each frame.
+The points shown in this video are the points used as the input features for the classification model.

 ## Conclusion

 Wow, what a journey.
 At the beginning of this project the goal was simply to classify static images of the sign language alphabet.
 Now, the program can identify sign language words in real time!

+In previous posts I talked about a research paper that inspired me to undetake this project.
 Unfortunately, I wasn't able to beat the performance of the research team who published the dataset.
-But then again, I didn't really try that hard...
+But then again, I didn't really try to do that...
 The dataset would have needed a lot of manual editing and as a wise man once said 'ain't nobody got time for that'.
 But seriously, the 100 word vocabulary I used gives a good overview of my approach and it demonstrates the program well.
-Certainly the code would be improved and sped up more, and I may come back and tinker with it from time to time, but for now I am happy to leave it as is.
+Certainly the code could be improved and sped up more, and I may come back and tinker with it from time to time, but for now I am happy to leave it as is.

 I have enjoyed this project and I hope you enjoyed reading it.